Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea

-In this study, we conducted three experiments: (i) a reference run with a set-up reasonably close to the one used operationally, i.e. including assimilation of physics observations and ocean color-derived chlorophyll (it will be further labeled as ``no-nit DA''), (ii) an experiment additionally assimilating flow-dependent ML-generated nitrate data (labeled ``ML-nit DA''), (iii) an equivalent experiment to experiment (ii), but assimilating a climatology of those ML-generated nitrate data instead of the flow-dependent nitrate (labeled ``clim-nit DA'').
-The last experiment enables us to assess how much of the phytoplankton forecast improvement can be achieved by a form of relaxation towards the nitrate climatology values, and how important it is to have an ``online'' ML nitrate prediction.
+In this study, we conducted three experiments: (i) a reference run with a set-up reasonably close to the one used operationally, i.e. including assimilation of physics observations and ocean color-derived chlorophyll (as no nitrate was assimilated in this experiment, it will be further labeled as ``no-nit DA''), (ii) an experiment additionally assimilating flow-dependent ML-generated nitrate data (labeled ``ML-nit DA''), (iii) an equivalent experiment to experiment (ii), but assimilating a climatology of those ML-generated nitrate data instead of the flow-dependent nitrate (labeled ``clim-nit DA'').
+The last experiment enables us to assess how much of the phytoplankton forecast improvement can be achieved by a form of relaxation towards the nitrate seasonal climatology values, and how important it is to have a flow-dependent ML nitrate prediction.
 All three experiments were performed for the biologically productive period (March-September) of 2018.
-In this study, the nitrate data were generated "offline", meaning the ML-generated nitrate data were separately predicted from a previously-run reanalysis rather than as part of the assimilation step.
-However, it should be noted that the reanalysis used was produced using a broadly similar model and assimilation set-up to that used in this study, ensuring a reasonable level of consistency.
-It should be also noted that the longer-term objective is to develop an "online" setup: In this future framework, at each model integration step, the system will trigger ML to predict the nitrate field on the fly using relevant predictors derived from observations and model state variables, subsequently updating the ecosystem model’s nitrate field.
-We argue that our experiments demonstrate the potential feasibility of running the system in its online mode.